Relm4/blog/content/posts/announcing_relm4_v0.5_beta/index.md

 ## Remaining tasks

-We hope that this release can be considered stable soon.
+We're looking forward to release 0.5 as stable soon.
 However, there are still a few things left to do.
 **Feedback and contributions are highly appreciated!**